Algorithm & Rankings

 How does the Match algorithm work?

-The matching algorithm uses the applicant Rank Order Lists, the program Rank Order Lists, and the number of available positions at each track to find the best possible outcome for each participant.
+The matching algorithm uses the applicant Rank Order Lists, the program Rank Order Lists, and the number of available positions at each program to find the best possible outcome for each participant.

-The algorithm starts with an attempt to place an applicant into the track that is most preferred on the applicant's list.
-Each applicant's Rank Order List is traversed "downwards", from most preferred track to least preferred, until the first track is reached at which the applicant can be tentatively matched, or until the applicant's list of choices is exhausted.
-Each track accepts applicants "upwards" on its Rank Order List, continually removing less preferred matches in favor of more preferred applicants, until the track is matched to the most preferred applicants who wish to be matched to the track.
+The algorithm starts with an attempt to place an applicant into the program that is most preferred on the applicant's list.
+Each applicant's Rank Order List is traversed "downwards", from most preferred program to least preferred, until the first program is reached at which the applicant can be tentatively matched, or until the applicant's list of choices is exhausted.
+Each program accepts applicants "upwards" on its Rank Order List, continually removing less preferred matches in favor of more preferred applicants, until the program is matched to the most preferred applicants who wish to be matched to the program.

 What is the best strategy for ranking?

 In order to get your best possible result, you should rank your choices in order of your true preferences.
-Rank all tracks at the programs to which you applied that would be acceptable to you, and for which you are eligible.
-Do not rank any track that you would not want to be matched to under any circumstances.
+Your most preferred program should be rank #1, your next most preferred program should be rank #2, and so on.
+Rank all programs where you applied that would be acceptable.
+Do not rank any program that you would not want to be matched to under any circumstances.

 The algorithm is specifically designed to give each participant their best result if they rank their choices in order of true preference.
 Using any other strategy may cause you to get a worse result for yourself.
 For example, if you decide to order your preferences by how likely you think it will be to get into a program, you may not get the best result.